VB Migration Partner

 '## ClassRenderMode Interface

-By default, all VB6 classes are rendered as VB.NET classes; however, if the class name appears in one or more Implements statements, the class is also rendered as an interface.
+By default, all VB classes are rendered as .NET classes; however, if the class name appears in one or more Implements statements, the class is also rendered as an interface.
 This pragma allows developers to generate the interface even if the class doesn't appear in any Implements statement (which may be necessary when converting an ActiveX DLL or ActiveX EXE project without also converting a client application) as well as generate only the interface and not the original class.
 This pragma can also be useful to convert a GlobalMultiuse or GlobalSingleUse class into a VB.NET module.

 ExcludeCurrentFile boolean

 Specifies whether the current file must be ignored by VB Migration Partner.
-It is useful for files containing modules and classes that have a VB.NET counterpart – for example, the methods in the VBMigrationPartner_Support module.
+It is useful for files containing modules and classes that have a .NET counterpart – for example, the methods in the VBMigrationPartner_Support module.
 If the argument is True or omitted, the current file is ignored by VB Migration Partner:

 '## ExcludeCurrentFile